KarimAl-Rashdan/hang-in-there/README.md

 ### Installation Instructions:
 [//]: <> (What steps does a person have to take to get your app cloned down and running?)

-First, Clone the SSH code from this link, <https://github.com/KarimAl-Rashdan/hang-in-there> to your local computer Second, Open in your text editor third, Read the README.md fourth, In the terminal, run the coommand open index.html for initial deployment and interaction with app
+First, Clone the SSH code from this [link](https://github.com/KarimAl-Rashdan/hang-in-there) to your local computer Second, Open in your text editor third, Read the README.md fourth, In the terminal, run the coommand open index.html for initial deployment and interaction with app